gbdev/pandocs/content/Video_Display.md

 Sprites
 :   Each sprite usually pauses for `11 - min(5, (x + SCX) mod 8)` dots.
-    Because sprite fetch waits for background fetch to finish, a sprite\'s cost depends on its position relative to the left side of the background tile under it.
-It\'s greater if a sprite is directly aligned over the background tile, less if the sprite is to the right.
-If the sprite\'s left side is over the window, use `255 - WX` for `SCX` in this formula.
+    Because sprite fetch waits for background fetch to finish, a sprite's cost depends on its position relative to the left side of the background tile under it.
+It's greater if a sprite is directly aligned over the background tile, less if the sprite is to the right.
+If the sprite's left side is over the window, use `255 - WX` for `SCX` in this formula.

 **Not fully understood:** The exact pause duration for window start is not confirmed; it may have the same background fetch finish delay as a sprite.
-If two sprites\' left sides are over the same background or window tile, the second may pause for fewer dots.
+If two sprites' left sides are over the same background or window tile, the second may pause for fewer dots.

 A hardware quirk in the monochrome Game Boy makes the LCD interrupt